dhoogest/R-reporting/README.md

-# Docker image for R-based report and plot visualization (among other things)
+# Docker image for R-based report and plot generation (among other things)

 A Docker image inheriting from rockr/verse (https://hub.docker.com/r/rocker/verse/) with the following additional